luisaveiro/dev.env/README.md

 your repositories.
 So, before using the CLI commands, make sure you have Git installed on your system, set up SSH credentials and have access to the repositories you are cloning in advance.

+***DEV.env*** prototyping feature utilizes [Docker Awesome Compose GitHub Repo](https://github.com/docker/awesome-compose) to provide prototyping samples.
+You will need to have Docker and Docker Compose installed on your system to use the Awesome Docker Compose samples.

 ## Download